chengyi11/BD-YOLO/README.md

 This project supports training and evaluation on the following bridge-detection dataset.

-### MBDD (Bridge Dataset, PATREO/UFMG)
+### MBDD (Bridge Detection Dataset)

-A satellite/aerial bridge detection dataset with **manual annotations**, specifically constructed for bridge detection in remote sensing imagery.
+MBDD is a **self-constructed bridge detection dataset** designed for optical remote sensing imagery at **sub-meter spatial resolution**.
+It covers the **Beijing–Tianjin–Hebei region in China** and is built to support bridge detection under diverse geographic and background conditions.

+#### Key Features

+🌍 **Regional Coverage**
+Collected from the Beijing–Tianjin–Hebei region, with rich scene diversity across different geographic areas.

+🖼️ **Fixed Image Size**
+Contains **11,461 optical remote sensing images**, each with a spatial size of **1024×1024 pixels**.

+🏗️ **Bridge Annotations**
+A total of **16,069 bridge instances** are manually annotated for detection tasks.

+> MBDD is intended to provide a practical benchmark for bridge detection in high-resolution remote sensing imagery, especially in scenes with complex backgrounds and elongated small targets.

 #### Download
 - **PATREO / UFMG download page**